A custom Microsoft 365 staff rostering system for large charity.

-Within the Power Apps Portal frontend, ‘Available/Booked’ shifts are presented via a Calendar view.
+Within the Power Apps Portal frontend staff rostering app, ‘Available/Booked’ shifts are presented via a Calendar view.
 Staff can then simply select from the available shifts when they want to work.

 The combined solution works well for the charity.
 Dynamics 365 Field Service facilitates easy management and reporting on departmental efficiencies.
 Meanwhile, the Power App Portal provides an easy user interface for staff to use with minimal training and offers a cost-effective alternative to providing all staff with a Dynamics 365 Field Service licence or required training.

-The Dynamics Shift Booking System (DSBS), as it has become known, has significantly improved the management of staff rostering and increased the flexibility of booking shifts.
+The staff rostering system has simplified the management of staff and volunteers and increased the ease and flexibility of booking shifts.

-Staff can request shifts from those available on the system within their skills type, on any device where there is internet connectivity available.
+Staff can use the staff rostering app to request shifts from those available within their skills type, on any device where there is internet connectivity available.
 Secure access to the self-service portal is available 24/7 from any location, so staff can schedule shifts when it is convenient for them.